The Clan of the Cave Bear (film): Development

 Stan Rogow obtained the rights to the book saying "I was able to convince Jean that I understood the material."
 Co-producer Gerald Isenberg originally conceived the film as a television film but was rejected by NBC.

 He eventually obtained finance from the Producers Sales Organisation, which wanted to make two films simultaneously, based on Clan of the Cave Bear and The Valley of Horses.
 John Sayles was hired to write the scripts and the job of directing was offered to Lewis Teague, who had worked twice before with Sayles.
 Teague said he turned down the project as "I didn't think it was possible to make a good film out of Valley and I thought the production problems in trying to make two films would have been impossible."
 Eventually Michael Chapman was hired to direct, after which the producers decided just to make the one movie.

-Universal then dropped the project; however, it was quickly picked up by Warner Bros.
+Universal Pictures then dropped the project; however, it was quickly picked up by Warner Bros.
+Pictures.